forsurfing/forsurfing.github.io/docs/学习/四六级/index.md

 ### 努力

-- unremitting efforts have been made to achieve the goal Of implementing compulsory education nationwide.
+- Unremitting efforts have been made to achieve the goal of implementing compulsory education nationwide.

 - Empowerment through critical thinking training  forsters analytical skills,postively influencing ondividual's decision-making capabilities in complex situations.